CDCgov/cfa-immunization-uptake-projection/docs/model_development.md

 - AR: Incident uptake at time $t$, $u_t$, is a function previous incident uptake value(s), among other predictors.
 - FC: Cumulative uptake at time $t$, $c_t$, is a function of time, among other predictors.

-Several facets of each model are discussed, including misspecification, hyperparameters, forecast uncertainty, and developmental priorities.
+Several facets of each model are discussed, including misspecification, hyperparameters, rollout dates, forecast uncertainty, and developmental priorities.

 Importantly, for the first version of each model, the observed cumulative uptake $c_t$, and the incident uptake $u_t = c_t - c_{t-1}$ that it implies, are considered synonymous with true uptake.
 In future versions of each model, it will be important to separate latent true uptake from the observed uptake.
 The former is never observed and the latter is subject to error, which is estimated in the NIS data.